Doing business as (DBA)

 What is doing business as (DBA)?

 Doing business as (DBA), also known as a fictitious business name or a trade name, refers to the operating name of a company.
 The DBA name is often different than the legal name of a company.
-Partnerships and sole proprietorships generally are named after their owner or owners; adopting DBAs lets them distinguish the operating business’s name from their own personal names.
-Corporations use DBAs to recognize different operating companies for marketing and branding purposes.
+Partnerships and sole proprietorships generally are named after their owner or owners, and DBAs lets them distinguish the operating business’s name from their own personal names.

 Different types of businesses adopt DBAs for various purposes.
 Sole proprietors are required to register their business under the owner’s legal name.
 Partnerships are frequently named after the business owners.
 In either case, a DBA is a good way to distinguish the operating company from the legal entity that owns the business.

 Many states and municipalities require businesses to register a company with a DBA in order to transact business.
 Banks require DBAs for a company to obtain a business bank account.
 Often publishers and other media outlets require a DBA before they will accept advertising commissions from companies.